kanf1s/Snake-python/readme.md

 Installation:
 1. Download all files
 2. Unpack to disk C
-3. Go to fonts for download and download RailwayCargoRus font
+3. Go to folder 'fonts for download' and download RailwayCargoRus font
 4. Open a workspace for you.
-5. Open Snake(English). py if you want to play with English, or open Snake(Russian). py if you want to play with Russian
+5. Open Snake(English).py if you want to play with English, or open Snake(Russian).py if you want to play with Russian
 6. Play

 Installation is simple:)